iamkirankumaryadav/Python/class.md

 ### `Destructor`
 - `Destructors` are called when an object gets destroyed.
 - `Destructors` are not needed in Python unlike C++.
-- Because Python has a garbage collector that handles memory management automatically.
+- Python has an inbuilt garbage collector that handles memory management automatically.

 ```python
 # Destructor: